by Ben T. McFie

 The Infinite Banking Concept started to get a bad name, in fact, a very popular Google search used to be, “Is the infinite banking concept a scam?”
-Many people were getting a bad taste in their mouth about the Infinite Banking Concept, because they were getting bad policies.
+Many people were getting a bad taste in their mouths about the Infinite Banking Concept because they were getting bad policies.

 Another threat to the concept came because some life insurance agents started calling life insurance policies “banks”.
 This language caught the attention of some state regulators and restrictions ensued.

 At the end of the day, you will find that any of these programs are only as good as the people behind them…whether it’s the person inventing it, marketing it, or teaching it.

-Individuals, and businesses, can still benefit from Mr. Nash’s idea today.
+Individuals and businesses can benefit from infinite banking life insurance.
 Dividend-paying Whole Life insurance is readily available and can be designed to maximize cash value and minimize the death benefit, just like Mr. Nash described in his book Becoming Your Own Banker.
 The challenge is finding the right agent who is willing to design a good policy, teach you how to use it correctly, and remain available to help you with your policy.

 Here are two things you can do to make sure that you are getting a good policy design to use Mr. Nash’s idea: